3,000+ messages of love and solidarity sent to moms and children at Dilley. See what people wrote.

 THE ISSUE

-For decades, mandated reporting laws have led to the over-surveillance and separation of families, especially Black, Latine, and under-resourced families.
-Many helping professionals, under the threat of criminal penalties, report families for things like a child not having enough food, warm clothing, or stable housing – problems that stem from poverty, not parental abuse.
-Even though there is no evidence that more reporting leads to better outcomes for kids, New York lawmakers continue adding new categories of reporters.
+For decades, mandated reporting laws have led to the over-surveillance and separation of families, especially Black, Indigenous, Latine, and under-resourced families.
+Many helping professionals, under the threat of penalties, report families for things like a child not having enough food, warm clothing, or stable housing – problems that stem from poverty, not parental abuse.
+Even though there is no evidence that more reporting leads to better outcomes for kids, lawmakers continue trying to expand mandated reporting laws.

 We use the term “family policing” because it more accurately reflects how the system is experienced by impacted communities.
 It is a system that disproportionately surveils, criminalizes, and separates Black, Latine, and under-resourced families.

-The New York Mandated Reporting Working Group (NY MRWG) is a collaboration of advocates, including people affected by the family policing system, mandated reporters, lawyers, and researchers.
-We are dedicated to narrowing reporting laws and stopping the invasive investigations they trigger statewide.
+The New York Mandated Reporting Working Group (NY MRWG) is a collaborative of advocates, including people affected by the family policing system, mandated reporters, lawyers, and researchers.
+We are dedicated to narrowing reporting laws and reducing the invasive investigations they trigger statewide.

-Black families are reported seven times more than white families.
-In New York City, 44% of Black children and 43% of Latine children face investigations, even though they make up 23% and 29% of the city’s population, respectively.
-As a result, thousands of children and their caregivers are subjected to intrusive investigations.
+In New York City, Black families are reported seven times more than white families.
+44% of Black children and 43% of Latine children face investigations, even though they make up 23% and 29% of the city’s population, respectively.
+As a result, thousands of children of color and their caregivers are disproportionately subjected to intrusive investigations that carry the threat of family separation.

-This staggeringly high number of reports is costly for the State’s taxpayers, with New York City alone spending at least $300 million annually investigating reports that are ultimately unfounded.
-Meanwhile, crucial services that can keep families intact, like affordable housing and childcare, are underfunded, while the threat of an investigation breaks trust in support systems, making families afraid to seek assistance when they need it.
-Professionals like therapists and social workers also struggle under these laws, facing burnout and mental health consequences because of the threat of penalties for failure to report.
+This staggeringly high number of reports is costly for the State’s taxpayers, with New York City alone spending at least $400 million annually in recent years on its child protective services.
+Much of this spending underwrites investigations that are ultimately unfounded.
+Meanwhile, crucial services that can keep families intact, like affordable housing and childcare, are underfunded, and the threat of an investigation breaks trust in support systems, making families afraid to seek assistance when they need it.
+Professionals like therapists and social workers also struggle under these laws, facing burnout and mental health consequences because of the threat of penalties for “failure to report”.

 The Working Group